 In 2012, Long Beach State Strength and Conditioning moved into the Walter Pyramid, providing a better and more cohesive training experience with a move into a bigger and closer facility to the majority of the teams at Long Beach State.
-Overseeing the program are Head Strength and Conditioning Coach Jamie Hiegel and assistant coaches Chris Whittle, Frank Ramirez and Keegan Knoll.
+Overseeing the program are Head Strength and Conditioning Coach Jamie Hiegel and assistant coaches Keegan Knoll and Laura Teel.
 At Long Beach State, athletes are exposed to techniques that will help build a character foundation necessary to succeed in life through hard work, pride, dedication, and a commitment to excellence.

 |Program Emphasis Includes:

 All training movements are sport-specific to copy a student-athlete's performance during competition.
 Programs are specifically designed to promote injury prevention by prehabilitating the student-athlete and allowing them to match the demands of their sport.

 Jamie Hiegel, M.ed., CSCS

 Jamie Hiegel came to Long Beach State in 2009 as the head strength and conditioning coach.
 Hiegel's years of experience in the strength and conditioning profession has granted him with the knowledge and experience to be a part of the success of many amateur and professional athletes.

 Before coming to the Beach Hiegel served as the head strength and conditioning coach for Olympic sports at Temple University for four years where he helped three teams win conference championships in men's basketball (2007-08, 2008-09) and women's basketball (2005-06).

 Hiegel's well-rounded coaching experience in amateur and professional athletics also included stops with the Kansas City Royals Organization (2005), San Jose State University (2003-05), the Oakland Raiders (2003), and Stanford University (2001-02).